blackadderkate/tsw6-realtime-weather/README.md

 - Automatic weather synchronization based on player location
 - Distance-based weather updates (configurable threshold)
 - Efficient API usage with configurable update intervals
+- Configurable logging levels for different use cases
 - Automatic distance tracking and accumulation
 - Logs all activity to both console and file